Dragonsfure/PersonalSite/README.md

 This is a Template to create a Basic Website.

 > [!WARNING]
-> This is not finished yet
+> This is an archived Repository, for a newer Version please get in contact with me.

 Only change a few Fields in the following Files after creating those Files in the following Path "~/PersonalSite" and copying the content in there.